Compiled by the Road Trip Alberta team

 Best Edmonton Breweries

-When we are in Edmonton we always make a beeline for Sea Change and try to sneak in a visit to Situation Brewing as well.
+When we are in Edmonton, we always make a beeline for Sea Change and try to sneak in a visit to Situation Brewing.
 But there are plenty more worth a visit, which is why we’ve written another piece on the best Edmonton breweries for craft beer.